GrzegorczykJacek/poc1/README.md

-## POC - recovery mechanism in async integrated environment (with a simple log trace id example)
+## POC - Outbox pattern implementation with CDC Debezium tool (with a simple log trace id example)

 The app presents an implementation of Outbox Pattern with Postgres and Debezium for Kafka.
 It also shows a simple example of logging trace ids through http calls with spring cloud (sleuth and open feign)

 ### To run the apps first run the dev environment:
-- postgres databases
+- Postgres databases
 - Kafka server
 - Debezium connect
 - akhq